Tesla Model 3 Long Range

 The Tesla Model 3 Long Range has one sound system option:

-• Tesla Premium Sound: Features 17 speakers and delivers a maximum output of 560 watts.
+• Tesla Premium Sound: The system has 17 speakers and a maximum output of 560 watts.

 Mobile App